 The Scanpy notebook (python environment) uses a modified version of the "Preprocessing and clustering 3k PBMCs" tutorial to convert the SingleCellLiverLandscape project Loom matrix into an AnnData object that can be analyzed with Scanpy.

-The Seurat notebook (R environment) uses the sceasy package to convert the SingleCellLiverLandscape project Loom matrix to a Seurat object that can be used with a modified version of Seurat's Guided Clustering Tutorial.
+The Seurat notebook (R environment) performs single-cell analysis (filtering, normalizing, clustering, and visualization) of the SingleCellLiverLandscape project matrix, which has been pre-converted to a Seurat object using the "Convert_Loom_to_Seurat" notebook.
+This tutorial is a modified version of Seurat's Guided Clustering Tutorial.

-Notebook Application Configuration Bioconductor R/Bioconductor Pegasus Pegasus (community-maintained environment) Scanpy R/Bioconductor Seurat R/Bioconductor
+Notebook Application Configuration Bioconductor R/Bioconductor Convert_Loom_to_Seurat R/Bioconductor Pegasus Pegasus (community-maintained environment) Scanpy R/Bioconductor Seurat R/Bioconductor

 For example, if using the Bioconductor notebook, select the R/Bioconductor configuration.